You might think the word “transgender” refers to someone who used to be one gender, and then became another gender.

 An openly transgender person is someone who makes the transgender aspect of their identity known, whether it’s because they can’t hide it, or because they choose to make that known for the purposes of activism or other reasons.
 I’m an openly transgender person, both because I can’t hide it and because I choose to embrace it and make it known.

 You might think you’ve never met a trans person before, but it’s possible that you’ve just never met an openly trans person.

 “Transtrender” is a harmful myth that was created to shame and control transgender people.
-It’s not a real thing: it’s a form of abusive hate speech.
+It’s a portmanteau made with the word “trans” and “trendy,” and it’s pretty much hate speech.
 The term creates a fictional image of people who aren’t really transgender, but are just pretending to be to get some sort of attention.

 Only an individual person knows what their gender is, and it can’t be accurately defined or verified by an outside source.

-If someone says they are transgender, believe them.
+If someone says they are transgender, your best course of action is to believe them.
 This is about their identity, which should never be under someone else’s control.
 If it turns out that they’re wrong, that’s on them.
-Not on anyone else.
+It’s definitely not on you.

 Other pages to check out: